First-order homotopical logic: The invariance theorem

-We now come to the proof of the abstract version of the homotopy-invariance property.
-In this generality, the theorem states that a \emph{free} $h^=$-fibration satisfies with respect to \emph{pseudonatural} transformations the property which it is required by definition to satisfy with respect to natural transformations.
+We now come to the proof of the (first part of the) abstract version of the homotopy-invariance property.
+In this generality, the theorem states that a \emph{free} $h^=$-fibration satisfies with respect to \emph{pseudonatural} transformations the same property which it satisfies with respect to natural transformations.

 We make a small digression to discuss \emph{freeness}.
 In classical (``0-categorical'') algebra, a \emph{free} object (group, ring, etc.) is required to satisfy a certain universal property, which then determines it up to isomorphism.
 In the case of categorical structures, it is often more natural to impose conditions that determine the object under consideration up to \emph{equivalence}.
 However, there are usually different conditions which do this.